-Y Year Ended December 31,
+Year Ended December 31,

-2011 2010 2009
+2012 2011 2010

-Expected federal income tax at statutory rate \$ 396 \$ 1,013 \$ 420
+Expected federal income tax at statutory rate \$ 459 \$ 396 \$ 1,013

-State income taxes, net of federal tax effect 37 75 52
+State income taxes, net of federal tax effect 31 37 75

-Tax impact of foreign activity 55 - -
+Tax impact of foreign activity (8) 55

-Permanent book/tax differences 100 106 83
+Permanent book/tax differences 23 100 106

-Change in valuation allowance (1,310) (6,475) (751)
+Change in valuation allowance (88) (1,310) (6,475)

-Release of valuation allowance (12,802) -
+Release of valuation allowance (12,802)

 Section 382 limitation 415 6,427

+Change in state deferred rate (162)

-Prior year true up 43 69 100
+Prior year true up (135) 43 69

-AMT expense - 71 36
+AMT expense 71

-General business credit - (107)
+General business credit (107)

 State net operating loss adjustment 413 (1,087)

-Other 34 151
+Other 1 34

-Total provision (benefit) for income taxes \$(12,619) \$ 92 \$ 91
+Total provision (benefit) for income taxes \$ 121 \$(12,619) \$ 92

-As of December 31, 2011, we had an income tax receivable of \$90,000, which is included in prepaid expenses and other current assets in the consolidated balance sheets.
+As of December 31, 2012 and 2011, we had income tax receivables of \$72,000 and \$90,000, respectively, which were included in prepaid expenses and other current assets on the consolidated balance sheets.

-As of December 31, 2011, we had net operating loss carryforwards of \$51.1 million for U.S. federal tax purposes and \$22.5 million of various state net operating loss carryforwards.
-Our net operating loss carryforwards will expire between 2012 and 2031 if not utilized.
+As of December 31, 2012, we had net operating loss carryforwards of \$56.9 million for U.S. federal tax purposes and \$23.9 million of various state net operating loss carryforwards.
+Our net operating loss carryforwards will expire between 2013 and 2032 if not utilized.

 Section 382 of the U.S. Internal Revenue Code generally imposes an annual limitation on the amount of net operating loss carryforwards that might be used to offset taxable income when a corporation has undergone significant changes in stock ownership.
 We have performed a Section 382 analysis for the time period from our inception through December 8, 2010.
 During this time period it was determined that we had six separate ownership changes under Section 382.
-We have not updated the Section 382 analysis subsequent to December 8, 2010; however, we believe there have not been any events subsequent to that date that would impact the analysis.
+We have not updated the Section 382 analysis subsequent to December 8, 2010; however, we believe there have not been any events subsequent to that date that would materially impact the analysis.
 We believe that approximately \$17.6 million of federal losses and \$13.0 million of state losses will expire unused due to Section 382 limitations.
 The maximum annual limitation of federal net operating losses under Section 382 is approximately \$990,000.
-The limitation could be further restricted if ownership changes occur in future years.
+This limitation could be further restricted if any ownership changes occur in future years.

-Our federal and state net operating losses at December 31, 2011 include \$5.9 million and \$0.9 million, respectively, of income tax deductions in excess of previously recorded tax benefits.
+Our federal and state net operating losses at December 31, 2012 included \$17.7 million and \$3.4 million, respectively, of income tax deductions in excess of previously recorded tax benefits.
 Although these additional tax deductions are included in the net operating losses referenced above, the related tax benefit will not be recognized until the deductions reduce our income taxes payable.
 The tax benefit of these excess deductions will be reflected as a credit to additional paid in capital when recognized.
 Accordingly, our deferred tax assets are reported net of the excess tax deductions for stock compensation and Section 382 limitations.